pareto-credit/pareto-governance/README.md

 - The timelock owns the treasury and reward distributor, so every meaningful change passes through a delay and on-chain execution.

 ## Deployment Flow (`script/Deploy.s.sol`)
-1. **Input validation** – Asserts valid aggregator weights, non-empty Merkle root, and sufficient ETH for pool seeding.
+1. **Input validation** – Asserts valid aggregator weights, non-empty Merkle root, and that the caller supplies exactly `WETH_SEED_AMOUNT` wei for pool seeding.
 2. **Core contracts** – Deploys PAR via `CREATE2` (address sorted against WETH), `GovernableFund`, and `MerkleClaim`; distributes PAR supply.
 3. **80/20 pool** – Creates the Balancer pool with 80% PAR / 20% WETH, seeds liquidity, and hands manager roles to the TL multisig.
 4. **ve launchpad** – Deploys voting escrow + rewards components, whitelists BAL/PAR/USDC rewards, and transfers control to the TL multisig.
-5. **Governance stack** – Deploys adapter, aggregator, timelock, and governor; wires roles, then transfers aggregator ownership to the TL multisig.
+5. **Governance stack** – Deploys adapter, aggregator, timelock, and governor; wires roles, transfers the long-term fund to the timelock, and hands aggregator ownership to the TL multisig.
-6. **Refund** – Sends back excess ETH after meeting the WETH seed requirement.

 `DeployScript.run()` broadcasts the orchestrator transaction. `_fullDeploy()` is used in tests to capture deployed addresses and assert configuration.